araobp/iot-wireless/README.md

 ## Wireless networking for IoT and edge AI

+(I am working on integrating three agent.py/agent.js files into one agent.js, because Node.js is good at event-driven processing.)

 I use wireless communication modules supporting operations on UART for prototyping IoT and edge AI.

 **==> [BLE (Microchip RN4020)](./RN4020)**